• Skip to Content

 AJ 019 Law Enforcement in Multicultural Communities 3 Units

-Students examine the complex and dynamic relationship between communities and the U.S. Justice System in addressing crime and conflict.
-Emphasis is placed on the challenges and prospects of administering justice within a diverse multicultural population.
-Police-community relations, consensus and conflicting values in cultural, religion, and law, and strategies of conflict resolution are examined.
+Students explore the complex and dynamic relationship between people and the U.S. Justice System in addressing crime, conflict, and quality-of-life.
+Emphasis is placed on the challenges, prospects, and understanding of administering justice within diverse multicultural communities.
+Consensus and conflicting values between policing and culture, race, religion, socioeconomic, political, and other differences are examined.
 (C-ID AJ 160)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L